TerexitariusStomp/Know-Your-Hacker/Playground/braindumb.md

 Story:
 We have Roman.
 Roman has a geourgeus Background in sports event.
-Dortmund, Bocchum and Bayern Munich are bullish EthMunich is a great success
+Dortmund, Bocchum and Bayern Munich are bullish to bring their Tickets to the next level.
-We were inspired and Roman with his geourgeus Background in
+Lets start simple and rethink Tiketing on Eth Munich.

+Problem:

+- Tickets need to be linked to ID to prevent anonymous transfers
+- Winners need to go through KYC process for payout
+- People forget what happened at EthMunich 2023

+Solution:

 - We suggest integrating Web3 features into the event
 - Problem 1: Tickets need to be linked to ID to prevent anonymous transfers